 These people can help you refine your plan, come up with new activities to keep busy and even be a shoulder to cry on.
 Often they are just someone to talk to when you are feeling triggered.
 Their job is to help you in any way they can and make sure you know you are not in this alone.

-Finally, you may want to talk to a doctor if you are worried about quitting.
-This is especially true if you are worried about withdrawal symptoms.
-A doctor can help you decide how to quit and offer medical advice.
-Doctors can also signpost you to other treatments or services that provide further support.
+Finally, you may want to talk to a professional if you are worried about quitting.
+This is especially true if you are worried about the mental health withdrawal symptoms.